LeoYimingLi/LeoYimingLi.github.io/index.md

 ## Project Experience

 * 2019.6 - 2019.8, [Ancient Poem Game Module in Benben Wechat Official Account](https://mp.weixin.qq.com/s/2Zm4-xkUq_A3d0qjn1FN_Q)
 This module is a puzzle game program(coded in Python) running on Wetchat App platform.
+It can test users’ proficiency in Chinese Poems.
-It can either generate questions from database then require users to input answers to continue, or input poem sentences in required format in turn with users, a way to test users’ proficiency in Chinese Poems.
+It works by generate questions from database then require users to input answers to continue, or input poem sentences in required format in turn with users.

 ## Course Performance